-The mini-HugyCheck circuit board is equipped with a power on/off switch (located at the right side of the bottom of the camera tray).
-When the HugyCheck system is activated, two 'beeps' will sound and both LED's (red and green) will blink once every 4 seconds.
-At start up, when the battery is low on power, the red LED will blink every second to indicate that the battery needs to be replaced.
+The mini-HugyCheck circuit board is equipped with a power on/off switch (located at the right hand side on the bottom of the camera tray).
+When the HugyCheck system is activated, both LED's (red and green) will blink and beeps will sound to indicate the battery status (4 blinks/beeps = 100%; 3 blinks/beeps = 65%; 2 blinks/beeps = 40%; 1 Blink/beep = 15% or less).
+In standby mode (no vacuum) the red LED will continue blinking every 3 seconds after the battery status blinks/beeps have terminated.